nanorex07/copilot-sidebar/README.md

 - [ ] **Multi-Agent System & Provider Support**: Currently relies heavily on OpenAI's specific tool-calling format.
 Future work involves abstracting this to support a multi-agent swarm (e.g., separating the Planner, Observer, and Executor) and other open-source LLMs.
 - [ ] **Vision Capabilities**: The agent currently relies purely on DOM text and accessibility tree extraction.
 It cannot "see" the page visually, which limits its ability to interact with complex canvas elements or visually complex layouts.
-- [ ] **Advanced Reasoning Models**: Standard models like GPT-4o are fast but can struggle with deep planning.
-Support for newer reasoning-first models (like o1/o3) requires a different prompt architecture since they do not natively support strict tool-calling loops in the same way.
+- [ ] **Advanced Reasoning Models**: Standard models are fast but can struggle with deep planning.
+Support for newer reasoning-first models (like o1/o3) requires a stronger prompt architecture and ui structuring since they do not natively support strict tool-calling loops in the same way.
 - [ ] **Cross-Tab Capabilities**: The agent is currently restricted to the `activeTab`.
 Tab switching, cross-tab data collation, and window management tools are not yet implemented.